Faculty

 Benjamin A. Teply, MD

-Associate Professor Division of Oncology & Hematology University of Nebraska Medical Center Omaha, NE
+Associate Professor, Division of Oncology & Hematology, Fred and Pamela Buffett Cancer Center, University of Nebraska Medical Center, Omaha, NE

 Dr. Teply is an Associate Professor in the Division of Hematology and Oncology at the University of Nebraska Medical Center.
-He received his medical degree from UNMC in 2010 and trained in internal medicine at the University of Michigan.
-He completed a fellowship in medical oncology at Johns Hopkins University, having served as Chief Fellow from 2015 to 2016.
-Dr. Teply was recognized with UNMC's Internal Medicine 2021 award for excellence in clinical research.
+He completed Internal Medicine residency at the University of Michigan and a fellowship in medical oncology at Johns Hopkins University.
+His clinical expertise is in genitourinary medical oncology.
+Dr. Teply's research interests include novel hormonal and non-hormonal approaches in prostate cancer, novel biomarkers, optimal use of approved therapies, and clinical trials.
+Dr. Teply was recognized with UNMC's Internal Medicine 2021 award for excellence in clinical research, and he serves as the medical director for the Clinical Trials Office at the Buffett Cancer Center.

 Hong Truong, MD